How is your overall IELTS writing band score calculated?

 NOBODY KNOWS!! 🖥️

 So, what does this all mean?
-Well, it means the only way you can be sure to get about a 7.0 in your test is to make sure that you score a 7.0 in Task 2 AND Task 1.
+Well, it means that nobody really knows how your overall IELTS writing band score is calculated!
+So, the only way you can be sure to get about a 7.0 in your test is to make sure that you score a 7.0 in Task 2 AND Task 1.

 I see many teachers online who say that “Task 1 is less important than your essay”, but none of us know that this is true!
 My advice?
 Treat both parts of the exam with equal respect!
 Yes, the essay is worth double the points so you have to ensure you can score about 7.0 here, but don’t neglect your Task 1 to such an extent that your future is left in the hands of a computer algorithm!!! 🖥️